jamargoochIT/azure-osticket/README.md

 ![image](https://github.com/user-attachments/assets/d450847a-6d72-4ef6-aee1-bb4a3e535615)

-type in Remote Desktop and open the app.
+Type in Remote Desktop and open the app.
 In the computer field, type in the public IP address for the VM we just created.
 ![image](https://github.com/user-attachments/assets/370a1d52-c5ff-4e0c-9e86-7e9ef5efc6a9)
 ![image](https://github.com/user-attachments/assets/a0a329cd-d4e2-40cc-9913-ed134783013c)<br><br><br><br>